 Each newswire is encoded as a list of word indexes (integers).
 For convenience, words are indexed by overall frequency in the dataset, so that for instance the integer "3" encodes the 3rd most frequent word in the data.
 This allows for quick filtering operations such as: "only consider the top 10,000 most common words, but eliminate the top 20 most common words".

 As a convention, "0" does not stand for a specific word, but instead is used to encode any unknown word.

 num_wordsmost frequent words are kept.
 Any less frequent word will appear as

 oov_charvalue in the dataset.
-Defaults to 0, so no words are skipped.
+0 means no words are skipped.
+Defaults to

 skip_toplimits will be replaced with this character.